 Make the pie dough

-- In a big bowl, add 1 3/4 cup all-purpose flour, 1/2 teaspoon salt, and 1 1/2 teaspoons of baking powder.
-Mix with a fork.
+- Combine the dry ingredients: In a big bowl, combine 1 3/4 cup all-purpose flour, 1/2 teaspoon salt, and 1 1/2 tsp baking powder.

-- Add cold water, one tablespoon at a time, into the crumbs and mix thoroughly until a dough is formed.
+- Form the dough: Add 1/3 cup cold water, one tablespoon at a time.
+Knead the water to combine it with the crumbs and form a large dough.

-- Turn the dough onto a clean work surface.
-Gather any crumbs and add back to the dough.
+- Divide and let the dough rest: Turn the dough onto a clean work surface.
+Gather any crumbs and add them back to the dough.
 Divide into two.
 Flatten each dough ball into a round disk.
 Wrap in cling film and refrigerate for at least 2 hours.

-- Optional: pastry can also be made in a food processor following the same order
+- Optional: this pastry can also be made in a food processor following the same order.

 Make the filling

-- Add milk, heavy cream, and frozen peas.
-Stir and cook for another 5 minutes on low heat.
-Turn off the heat and sprinkle with chopped parsley.
+- Make the gravy: Add 1 1/2 cups unsalted chicken broth, 1/4 tsp salt, 1/4 tsp black pepper, 3 tbsp whole milk, 2 tbsp heavy cream, and 1/2 cup frozen peas.
+Stir and cook for another 5 minutes or until thickened.
+Turn off the heat and sprinkle with 1 1/2 tbsp chopped parsley.

 Assemble the pie

-- Lay the bottom crust in a 9-inch pie dish.
-Scoop your filling into the dish and set aside.
+- Put the bottom crust into the baking dish: Lay the bottom crust into a 9-inch pie dish.
+Scoop your chicken filling into the dish and set aside.

-- Take the second dough out of the fridge and roll it out in the same way to form the top crust.
+- Roll the top crust: Take the second dough out of the fridge and roll it out in the same way to form the top crust.

-- Cover the dish with the top crust.
+- Put the top crust over the pie: Cover the pie with the top crust.
 Trim the dough around the edges of the pan, leaving about 1 inch of dough overhanging.
 Fold the excess dough in and tuck it underneath.
-Crimp around the edges of the pie with your fingers and knuckle to decorate.
+Crimp around the edges of the pie with your fingers and knuckle.

-- Make 4 indentations in the middle of the top crust with a knife for the steam to come out while baking.
+- Decorate the surface of the pie: Brush the surface of the pie with a beaten egg.
+Make 4 indentations in the middle of the top crust with a knife for the steam to come out while baking.

-- Take the pie out of the oven.
+- Serve: Once the timer rings, take the pie out of the oven.
 Let it cool for at least 45 minutes before you cut into it and serve.